jbakse/p5.party/notes/symmetry_notes.md

+2021.11.19

+You can probably delete this note after a while, if no reason to go back to symetry crops up.

 I considred using the symmetry npm package to patch Record.#shared with incoming data.
 After some experimenting, I switched creating a custom function to patch in place.
 These notes are thoughts on what changes would have been needed to get symmetry to work for this use case.

 # patch in place